 Plenty of tables are set up for you to enjoy your meal with your friends and neighbors, while you listen to the music.

-Boy Scout Troop 208 looks forward every year to running the antique presses to turn out free fresh cider from 1000 lbs. of apples, donated by Safeway Cedar Mill, and Bales Marketplace.
+Boy Scout Troop 208 looks forward every year to running the antique presses to turn out free fresh cider from 1000 lbs. of apples, donated by Bales Marketplace.
 Grab a glass or two, you'll be amazed at the taste!

 Lauren Sheehan and her band will be back!.
 The band brings acoustic bluegrass and Americana sounds to accompany this fun family event.
 We know you will enjoy their music!
 Details of the band lineup soon.

 In the big Country Store tent, vendors will be offering jams made from local fruit, handmade jewelry, toys, dolls and doll clothes, candy and snacks, gorgeous carved and painted gourd art, and more!
 Find a treasure for yourself, or get a head start on holiday gift shopping and decorating.

 The History Tent will provide information about the historic 1869 house and grounds and the fundraising effort to restore it.
 We have had some exciting reunions of descendants of several Cedar Mill pioneer families.
 Be sure to tell your older neighbors about the event, or better yet, bring them along!

 The Cedar Mill Historical Society has been busy with the History Museum, and we're igniting interest in all aspects of our history, including before the pioneers got here!

 The Tualatin Hills Park and Recreation District (THPRD) owns the house and grounds, and is the main sponsor of the event.
 The fundraising effort is managed by the Tualatin Hills Foundation with the help of the Friends of the JQA Young House.
 A portion of the proceeds from the Country Store sales will go to the restoration fund.
 Donations are also welcome!